10 Best HVAC

 When picking an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience within the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Both registered and certified technicians must be supervised by a licensed contractor.
 You should also check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-You'll want to select a provider with positive reviews and a history of good customer service.
+Choose a provider with positive reviews and a history of good customer service.

 Understand Work Details